Zulko/gizeh/README.rst

 Gizeh - Cairo for tourists
 ===========================

 Python has a fast and powerful vector graphics library called PyCairo, but its is difficult to learn and use.
-Gizeh implements a few classes on top of Cairo that make it easier to use:
+Gizeh implements a few classes on top of Cairo that make it more intuitive:
 ::

     # Let's draw a red circle !
     import gizeh
     surface = gizeh.Surface(width=320, height=260) # in pixels
-    circle = gizeh.circle(r=30, xy= [40,40], fill_color=(1,1,1))
+    circle = gizeh.circle(r=30, xy= [40,40], fill_color=(1,0,0))
     circle.draw(surface)
-    surface.write_to_png("circle.png")
+    surface.write_to_png("circle.png") # And voila !

 Gizeh is an open-source software written by Zulko and released under the MIT licence.
 Everyone is welcome to contribute !
-Keep in mind that it is a very basic package, by someone who hasn't read half of the Cairo manual.

 Installation
 --------------